renovate-bot/ProjectDonetsk-_-donetsk.live/README.md

 ## Installation
-This project utilizes [pnpm](https://pnpm.io).
-No other package manager is supported for this project.
+This project utilizes [pnpm](https://pnpm.io) for installing packages.
-To install dependencies for this project, open a command line interface at the directory of the cloned repository, and run:
+To install the necessary packages for this project, open a command line interface at the directory of the cloned repository, and run:
 ```sh
 pnpm install
 ```